Greenacres, Florida: History

 In 1909, Frederick E. Bryant—a British agriculturalist—Harold J. Bryant, and William Greenwood of the Palm Beach Farms Company in Colorado, bought thousands of acres of land in the Everglades and later along the coast of Lake Worth in 1910.
 The men sold the land to buyers throughout the United States and Canada, offering 5 acres plots for $250, with a $10 down payment and a $10 per month charge, which also included a 25 by 25 ft parcel on the shore of Lake Worth.
-However, difficulties involved with farming in the Everglades forced 308 buyers to settle at their properties along Lake Worth, an area that would later become the city of Lake Worth.
+However, difficulties involved with farming in the Everglades forced 308 buyers to settle at their properties along Lake Worth, an area that would later become the city of Lake Worth Beach.
 Until the land boom of the 1920s, these lots were effectively abandoned.
 Around that time, Lawrence Carter "L. C." Swain of Massachusetts acquired 320 acres of land, with the intention of creating a community for the working class.
 He initially platted approximately half of the land in 1923, with a plat just west of Military Trail becoming the original section of the city.
 By 1925, Swain began selling lots for $225.

 The town was originally incorporated as Greenacres City on May 24, 1926.
 The name Greenacres was the winning entry in a local naming contest.
 Upon incorporating, the town had an estimated 1,250 residents.
 Swain also became honorary mayor, before the first officials were elected, which included J. H. Southard as mayor, G. W. Simpson as clerk, A. P. Lane as marshal, and S. R. Allen, A. E. Fernell, Robert Hansen, C. Martin, I. E. Shivers, and F. L. Woods as aldermen.
 Additionally, G. W. Fleenor of Lake Worth became acting attorney.
 In September of that year, a hurricane destroyed the civic building and community hall, but did not cause much other significant damage.
 Two years later, Greenacres City was devastated by the 1928 Okeechobee hurricane, which damaged "practically every building" substantially, according to The Lake Worth Herald.